mcast/mcast.github.io/_posts/2017-07-21-git-annex-minsize.md

 ## Are the simplifications realistic?

 * Using very small files like `"$n\n"` on `backend=SHA256E`
-  * These keys contain the length, which is .
-For longer files,
+  * These keys contain the length, which is single-digit (up to 6).
+For longer files, more digits and more variability.
 * With no chunking or URLs?
   * `git annex` can store other things with the log, which are not tested here
 * Running the add/copy/drop operations close together in time